Badlands Wilderness Stewardship #1

 These single-day experiences are a great opportunity for your first trip out with ONDA and 5 spots will be held for first-time volunteers until 3 weeks before the trip.
 No previous experience is needed to attend.
 All that is required is a love of the high desert, a big smile and a willingness to learn.

-Participants will need to have transportation to the trailhead, a 20 minute drive from Bend accessible by any passenger vehicle.
+Participants will need to have transportation to the trailhead, a 25 minute drive from Bend accessible by any passenger vehicle.
 ONDA will bring extra water, but it is a good idea to supplement our supply with a few liters from home.
 If it’s a cooler winter day, hot tea can be nice to stay warm.
 In the event of sunny and hot weather, please bring up to four liters of water capacity for the day, and consider an electrolyte replacement drink or mix to help you stay hydrated.
 Sturdy hiking shoes/boots, long pants, and eye protection are required for this trip (sunglasses or prescription eyeglasses are suitable eye protection).
-Participants should be prepared to be away from the vehicles all day and bring a day pack for lunch, snacks and water.
+Participants should be prepared to be away from the vehicles all day and bring a day pack with lunch, snacks and water.

 ONDA will provide all tools required for the work as well as extra work gloves and eye protection.
 We will bring potable water, snacks, and expert leadership and perspective on current high desert conservation priorities.